physimals/physimals/_pages/research.md

 We devise novel computational frameworks for analysing brain images.
 Particularly, we have focused on the analysis of multi-dimensional diffusion MRI data, which uniquely allow inference of microstructural tissue properties, as well as of macroscopic connections, non-invasively and in-vivo.
 Due to the indirect nature of the measurements, advanced signal/image processing techniques and modeling approaches are needed to obtain reliable estimates of the quantities of interest.
 Such methodology has been developed through our contributions, which allow biophysical information to be extracted from diffusion MRI that otherwise would have only been accessible in humans via post-mortem approaches.

 * **Personalised connectivty mapping and characterisation of individual variability**<br/>
-We develop principled platforms to enable subject-specific mapping of brain connections and organisation and identification of personalised patterns.
-As the brain connections constraint what the humam mind can and cannot compute, we aim to link such patterns with function and behaviour to establish personalised *fingerprints* of individual brains.
+We develop platforms to enable principled subject-specific mapping of brain connections and organisation and identification of personalised patterns.
+As the brain connections constraint what the humam mind can and cannot compute, we aim to link such patterns with function and behaviour to establish *fingerprints* of individual brains.
 These allow us to establish correspondences and *frames of reference* for studying brain changes throughout the lifespan, even across species.

 * **Pushing the boundaries of in-vivo brain MRI acquisitions and high-throughput analysis**<br/>